World Language Education Program (Chinese, French, German, Italian, Japanese, Latin, Portuguese and Spanish Majors and Minors)

 |GERMAN 204||Fourth Semester German||4|

 Complete a minimum of 27 credits in German courses numbered 300 and above.
 The credits in the major required for admission must be taken from the coursework below.
 Students must complete at least 15 credits of upper-level major coursework (numbered 300–699) in residence on the UW–Madison campus.
+Directed study coursework may not be applied to the major requirements.
 Other courses, especially those transferred from international programs, may be substituted with the approval of the program coordinator.

 |GERMAN 337||Advanced Composition & Conversation||3-4|